rancilio-pid/clevercoffee-manual/README.md

 ## About

-This is the manual for the implementation of the Rancilio PID project.
+This is the manual for the implementation of the CleverCoffee project.
 This manual covers all the necessary steps.
-This includes installing Arduino and Blynk and uploading them to the microcontroller.
-The manual also includes the order list, information on installing and configuring the Rancilio PID.
+This includes installing PlatformIO and uploading the code to the microcontroller.
+The manual also includes the parts list, information on installing and configuring the PID parameters.

 Click here for the English manual: [Link](https://manual.rancilio-pid.de/en/)